 The love affair ended in 2004, after TV ratings for the pageant fell so low that the broadcast for 2005 was cancelled.
 Miss America packed up and moved to Las Vegas.
 No longer shackled by New Jersey's climate, it was rescheduled for January, a much better ratings period for televised beauty contests.

 Spurned, Atlantic City took its "Miss America Way" street and renamed it "Convention Boulevard."
 But it kept the plaque.
 For eight lonely years the plaque was all that remained of Miss America.
-But in 2013 the beauty queens realized the errors of their ways.
-The pageant returned to Atlantic City.
+But in 2013 the pageant realized the errors of its ways, and the beauty queens returned to Atlantic City.
 Although green with age, the Home of the Miss America Pageant plaque was relevant again.

-Although the plaque was unveiled in the late 1980s, the Miss America on it resembles a mid-1970s Farrah Fawcett-Majors.
+The Miss America on the plaque looks a lot like a mid-1970s Farrah Fawcett-Majors.
 It's conveniently placed at eye level, so visitors can strike their own toothy pageant poses next to the bronze beauty queen.[RoadsideAmerica.com Team, 05/01/2011]